freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Experiment.md

 ## Experiment.GetStimulus(string) Method

-The function which returns the `Stimulus` object with the given id
+This function returns a reference to the `Stimulus` object with the given id.

 ```csharp
 public HurPsyLib.Stimulus GetStimulus(string stimId);